BradleyCulley/bradleyculley.github.io/_posts/2024-01-25-the-mirror.md

 </p>

 <p>
-    The Anderson residence was both homely and stately: tan stucco exteriors, ivy growing along the walls, and arched doorways with thick cherry-wood doors.
+    The Anderson residence was both homey and stately: tan stucco exteriors, ivy growing along the walls, and arched doorways with thick cherry-wood doors.
     The children, Sarah and Evan, had both grown up in the home.
     Sarah was 21, a rising senior at a well-known college in another state, majoring in chemistry with plans to become a doctor.
     Evan was 26 and worked in marketing.
 He'd studied economics in college, also at a well-known college.